Lisfranc Joint Injury

 It is very important not to put weight on your foot during the initial healing period.

 If your injury was more severe than this, you probably will need surgery as well.
 Your healthcare provider may do a surgery called open reduction and internal fixation.
-During this surgery, he or she puts your bones back in the correct alignment.
-Using special metal plates and screws, your healthcare provider physically reattaches the pieces of your bones back together.
-Your healthcare provider might remove some or all of this hardware at a later date.
-He or she might also repair other ligament injuries.
+During this surgery, they put your bones back in the correct alignment.
+Using special metal plates and screws, your surgeon physically reattaches the pieces of your bones back together.
+Your surgeon might remove some or all of this hardware at a later date.
+They might also repair other ligament injuries.

 Less commonly, the surgeon does a joint fusion as the initial procedure.
 Surgeons usually only do this if the damage is very severe and they cannot repair it.
 This surgery permanently fuses one or more of the bones in the region together, so they heal into a single, solid piece.